 Our warehouse management system enables us to closely monitor each step of the fulfillment process from the time a purchase order is confirmed with the brand partners and the product stocked in our logistics centers, up to when the product is packaged and picked up by delivery service providers for shipment to a customer.
 Shipments from brand partners first arrive at one of our regional logistics centers, depending on demand from each warehouse.
 At each logistics center, inventory is bar-coded and tracked through our management information system, allowing real-time monitoring of inventory levels across our logistics network and item tracking at each logistics center.
 As we offer a curated selection of brands and products for each daily sales, our logistics centers and inventory management systems are specifically designed to support the frequent sales events on our flash sales website and a large volume of inventory turnover.
-In 2010, 2011 and 2012, we processed 0.9 million, 7.2 million and 21.9 million customer orders, respectively.
+In 2009, 2010 and 2011, we processed over 70 thousand, 0.9 million and 7.2 million customer orders, respectively.